 You will receive a survey link immediately following the webinar.
-We put a lot of effort into providing these programs free of charge, we just ask that you take a few seconds to leave your feedback on today's presentation ead about industry impacts on our blog at www.petefowler.
+We put a lot of effort into providing these programs free of charge, kindly take a few seconds to leave your feedback on today's presentation-Thank you!

+www.petefowler.com